 You’ll then be taken to a screen where you’ll be asked to enter your monthly rent or mortgage and also to input your income.
-Remember, if you are over the age of 21 you can include all income that you have reasonable access to.
+Remember, if you are 21 or older you can include all income that you have reasonable access to.

 Once you verify your details, you’ll be notified immediately if you’ve been approved for a credit limit increase.
 At that point, you’ll get the chance to request for an additional credit limit increase if you’d like.

 Request by phone